skyx20/marketing-agency/README.md

-# the webpage for a software development agency
+# A webpage for a software development agency

 ![astro screenshot](src/assets/images/screenshots/astro-ss.jpg)